theothermattm/theothermattm.github.io/portfolio.md

 You can see a more traditional resume [here](/assets/resume-latest.pdf) and on [LinkedIn](https://linkedin.com/u/theothermattm).
 But, there are a few things that I'm very proud to share with the world, which are outlined here with more context.

+## Hosting the Software Engineering Daily podcast

+In 2026, I became one of the hosts of the [Software Engineering Daily Podcast](https://softwareengineeringdaily.com/?s=matt+merrill), one of the most established podcsts in the software engineering space for over a decade.

 ## Creating an Engineering-Centric Culture at DEPT® Agency

 I've made a lot of software for a lot of clients at [DEPT® Agency](https://deptagency.com) and Rocket Insights, the Boston, MA-based agency I worked for which DEPT® Acquired.
 Outside of that, I'm most proud of assembling a team of top-notch engineers and creating an engineering-centric culture that attracted and retained good talent.

-One of the more public faces of this is DEPT®'s [Engineering Soapboxes](https://github.com/deptagency/engineering-soapboxes).

-You can read a [full explanation of what they are here](https://engineering.deptagency.com/introducing-web-blueprint-our-practices-for-web-development), but the gist is an open-source volume of seasoned developers' takes on how to build software.
-I was responsible for bootstrapping them and getting the team to contribute.
-I contributed a few articles as well.

-You can also read my writing on [DEPT®'s Engineering Blog](https://engineering.deptagency.com/author/matt-merrill).
+You can read some of my writing on [DEPT®'s Engineering Blog](https://engineering.deptagency.com/author/matt-merrill).

-### Ship It!
+## Ship It!
 Podcast

-I host and am an interviewer on many episodes of DEPT®'s Engineering podcast, [Ship It!](https://shipit.io).
-Please give it a listen!
+In the past I hosted DEPT®'s Engineering podcast, [Ship It!](https://shipit.io) where I talked to software engineers about the realities of shipping software.

-### Open Source
+## Open Source

 Wherever possible, I try to open-source my work.
 Here's one of the open source projects I worked on, [Terraform scripts to setup Mastodon on AWS Elastic Container Service](https://github.com/deptagency/mastodon-terraform-aws-ecs).